jlu-ilr-hydro/odmf/odmf/static/media/help/import/index.md

 ### For manual measurements:
 If you need to write down a single record (or very few) and you have online access, use **direct input**.
-If you have a field computer but no online access, note your records in an excel sheet with a special structure, to perform the **log-import**.
+If you have a field computer but no online access, note your records in an excel sheet with a special structure, to use help:import/log.

 ### For sensors / instruments with tabular output

 If your sensors produces many values in a uniform way, like eg. soilmoisture sensors with soilmoisture and soiltemperature data that is logged by a recorder, you can use .conf-files to describe the files produced by the logger.
-Refer to the **conf-import**, but it is best to get this a first time explained, but someone with experience in the field.
+Refer to the help:import/conf.

 If you are a Python programmer, you can very simply write a program that creates a pandas dataframe in a special format and send the